douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * kun - with
 * kune - together
 * kunhavi - to have together, to share
-* kunhavigi - to make share
+* kunhavigi - to share
 * kunhavigo - sharing
 * kunigi - to unite, to join
 * kunigo - unification, joining